KamilFrant/Company-equipment-management/README.md

 ![3](https://user-images.githubusercontent.com/36209711/164942539-c1d50b1c-960d-4a68-beae-29a940eb2521.PNG)

 # Database - H2
-Database works on `localhost:8080/h2-console` and JDBC URL: `jdbc:h2:mem:test` User name: `sa` and no password
+Database works on `localhost:8080/h2-console` and JDBC URL: `jdbc:h2:mem:test`.
+User name: `sa` and no password.
 All configurations with the database are in the `application.properties` file.
-Data are loaded from data.sql
+Data are loaded from data.sql.
-Schemas are created by Hibernate
+Schemas are created by Hibernate.

 # Setup
 Clone this repo to your desktop.
 Run applications using Spring Boot.
 You will then be able to access it at `localhost:8080`.